bdfd/bdfd/README.md

 ### I'm just start My DS Journey, And I am currently work as BI and Data Scientist!!

 - 🔭 I’m currently learning everything about🤣 Data Science
-- 🌱 I’m I just practice my skill and experience using Python & ML lab!
+- 🌱 I’m I just practice my skill and experience using Python, Node.js and Javascript!
 - 👯 I’m looking to collaborate with other person/group focus on DS field
 - 🥅 2021 Goals: Contribute more to Open Source projects on Github as well as some Kaggle DS project
 - 📄 Know about my experiences visit at [🌐 Personal Portfolio][website]